officelifehq/officelife/docs/introduction.md

 Once you create your account, you are presented with the option to either create a company, or join an existing company.

 Clicking on Create a company will ask you to name the company, and that's it.
-There is one important rule here: the company name is unique on an instance of Homas.
+There is one important rule here: the company name is unique on an instance of Villagers.
 That means it's not possible to create two companies named Microsoft, for instance.
 If you believe that the name of your company has been already used on the system and that this is an abuse, please contact us - I will sort this out.

 As you are the one who has created the company, you will be an administrator of the company, with full control over the account of the company.
 To know more about what it means, read the documentation about roles.